 Clinical Research Core

-- Technicians are specialized in electroencephalogram assessments.
+- Technician specialized in brain development and electroencephalogram (EEG) assessments.

-- A lounge with TV/DVD/computer games
+- Lounge with TV/DVD/video games

-- A large nursing station
+- Nursing station

 - Two clinic rooms dedicated to the measurement of food intake and diet evaluation

 - Four clinic rooms dedicated to the evaluation of body composition

 - One nursing room

 - Two data collection rooms dedicated to the Licensed Psychological Examiners

 - Clinical laboratory to process and store all biological samples

 Dietary assessments are obtained using food frequency questionnaires, 3-day food records, or weighed food records.
 Indirect calorimetry is assessed in adults and children using a MOXUS metabolic cart and physical activity estimations are obtained using accelerometers.

 Body composition assessments are obtained using quantitative nuclear magnetic resonance, air displacement plethysmography, or dual energy X-ray absorptiometry technologies, depending on the need of the research studies.

 - The Quantitative Nuclear Magnetic Resonance (QMR) technology creates contrast between soft tissues by taking advantage of the differences in relaxation times of the hydrogen nuclei spins in these tissues, leading to a precise and accurate measure of body fat, fat free mass and total water.
 The CRC uses the QMR for infants and children up to 50 kg.
 This device was custom-designed to accommodate our pediatric population.
 Major advantages of this technology include: 3 minute assessment, no radiation exposure, no requirement for immobilization, and repeated data acquisition is possible throughout infancy and childhood.